YargKlnc/Sql-Challenge/README.md

 1. A table schema created for each of the six CSV files.

 • The data types, primary keys, foreign keys, and other constraints has been specified.

 • For the primary keys, verified that the column is unique.
-(Otherwise, create a composite keyLinks to an external site., which takes two primary keys to uniquely identify a row????????)

 • Tables created in the correct order to handle the foreign keys.

+2. Columns that contains DATE has been converted in given EMPLOYEES data.

-2. Each CSV file imported into its corresponding SQL table after converting the DATE columns in given EMPLOYEES data.
+3. Each CSV file imported into its corresponding SQL table.

 **Data Analysis**